Tech Tips

 used I think it will be sooner rather than later.

-With high cost of labor ($90 to $120 per hour) I decided to change my own
+With the high cost of labor ($90 to $120 per hour) I decided to change my own

 coolant after 3 years.
-But, I wanted do the change inside my RV building and not
+But, I wanted to make the change inside my RV building and not

 make a big mess.
 So, I devised a plan to back flush, install new coolant and not